Story by Johnny Carrol Sain

-“So… so… you don’t recall any strange goings-on around these parts here lately?”
-Orpington said she hadn’t, that things were “just peachy back here in the holler.”
-She hadn’t lost a chicken to human or varmint for a long while and even her garden okra had produced a bumper crop this summer.
-“Haven’t seen a deer or raccoon back here in, oh, I’d say five or six years,” said Orpington.
-“Just the crows and birds, and my chickens.”
+“So… you don’t recall any strange goings-on around these parts here lately?”
+Orpington said that things were “just peachy back hyar in the holler.”
+She hadn’t lost a chicken to human or varmint for a long while, and even her garden okra had produced a bumper crop this past summer.
+“Ain’t saw a deer or raccoon back hyar in, oh, I’d say five or six years,” said Orpington.
+“Jus’n the crows and birds, and ma chickens.”

-When she finished speaking, Orpington turned toward the hen who then sauntered to Orpington’s feet and hopped up into her lap.
-They both turned their unblinking gaze on me.
+Orpington turned toward the hen who then sauntered to Orpington’s feet and hopped up onto her lap.
+They both focused their unblinking gaze on me.
 We sat in silence for some time, I’m not sure how long, when a cacophony of cackles erupted from the backyard, jarring me from the stupor.
 “More of your chickens?”
 I asked.

-“Oh, I’ve got 20 or so laying hens,” replied Orpington.
-“I call ‘em my blue ribbon gals.
-Those hens are the ones responsible for the awards I saw you eyeballin’,” she said.
+“Oh, I gots tweny er so layin’ hens,” replied Orpington.
+“I call ‘em ma blue ribbon gals.
+Them hens are the ones ‘sponsible for them wards I seen you eyeballin’,” she said.
 “They’re likely feeling a bit peckish.
-Haven’t fed em since early this morning.
-You can come watch if you want; it’s quite the spectacle.”
+Haven’t fed em since early this mornin’.
+You can come watch if’n you want; it’s quite the spectacle.”

-I followed Orpington down into her basement expecting to find sacks of feed, but instead she walked up to a huge glass tank writhing with the furry little bodies of more than 20 rats.
-“This is my secret ingredient for those blue ribbons,” said Orpington.
-“Lots of protein.
-But we’ve been runnin’ low lately.
-This is the last of em, and I’ve been tryin’ to ration em out.
-Dang rats just ain’t multiplying like they used to for some reason.”
+I followed Orpington down into her basement expecting to see sacks of feed, but instead she walked up to a huge glass tank writhing with the furry little bodies of more than 30 rats.
+“This is my secret ingredient for them blue ribbons,” said Orpington.
+“Lotsa protein.
+But we been runnin’ low lately.
+This here’s the last of em, and I been tryin’ to ration em out.
+Dang rats just ain’t multiplyin’ like they used to fer some reason.

 You’ll see lots of weird stuff as a rural law officer, things that even with an explanation seem too bizarre to be real.
-Watching a 90-year-old woman load and carry a five-gallon bucket of rats with the fluid athleticism and ease of a 30-year old, and then dump that bucket into a chicken pen nears the top of the list.
+But watching a 90-year-old woman climb a ladder and load rats in a five-gallon bucket with the fluid athleticism and ease of a 30-year old, and then dump that bucket into a chicken pen nears the top of the list.
 But it doesn’t beat what happened next.